-The world of Google Ads managers is divided into two.
+The world of Google Ads managers is divided in two.
 Those who swear by manual bidding, and those who happily use automation.
 I belong to the later camp.
 Sure, I’ll use manual bidding in certain situations, but an automated bidding strategy with solid conversion tracking is hard to beat.

 But while I’m an automation friendly fella, controlling costs per click is mega important.
-Often, automated bidding strategies in Google Ads will let CPCs rise, click number fall and ultimately budgets to be used ineffectively.
-The good news?
-Using automated bidding doesn’t mean giving up control on high CPCs.
-Here’s how to do it.
+Often, automated bidding strategies in Google Ads will let CPCs rise, click number fall and ultimately waste budgets.

 To audit peak CPCs in Google Ads, open a search term report.
 Arrange the rows by average CPC descending.
 You can now view the most expensive clicks in your campaign.